-A pinched nerve in the neck can be very painful.
-However, some treatments — such as physical therapy and immobilizing the neck — can help ease pain and relieve pressure on the nerve.
+Symptoms of a pinched nerve in the neck can include neck pain, hand and arm numbness, and shoulder weakness.
+Treatments like physical therapy and immobilizing the neck can help ease pain and relieve pressure on the nerve.

 A pinched nerve occurs when a nerve becomes irritated or compressed.
 The medical term for when this happens in the neck is cervical radiculopathy.